 A local fisherman told me that the wind will get very strong and that in this cove the bottom is not firm and anchors may drag under heavy load.
 In the mean time the Navtex had received a new forecast and a gale warning.
 The prediction now called for gale force 8 SE winds.
 But at the time the cove was calm and the wind no stronger than earlier in the morning.
 Later a second fishing boat arrived.
 The new fisherman repeated the first one’s warning about the holding of the bottom.
 He strongly advised me to go to Moschatou, a few miles N, which is an excellent all weather shelter.
 The barometer had fallen further to 1007 mB.
 All this negative information—Navtex, fishermen, barometer—affected me and I decided to play it safe and go to Moschatou.

-The sea here this evening is flat and the wind not too strong, 8-14 knots mostly from the S-SE, with some weak gusts.
-There is light drizzle and some swell.
-There is no GSM signal.
+The sea here this evening was flat and the wind not too strong, 8-14 knots mostly from the S-SE, with some weak gusts.
+There was light drizzle and some swell.
+There was no GSM signal.
 Later I prepared rice with clams (from a can).
 Not bad.
 I read some and went to bed early.

 Sunday October 13, 2002 Day 53